Eastdale Village, Poughkeepsie, New York

 Trend 1.
 The detached single-family home will continue to make up much of our housing stock

 In most of Dutchess County, housing development has traditionally focused on single-family homes on individual lots.
-This reflected market desires and sometimes developers’ preferences, and our current housing inventory reflects this history.
-About 65 percent of the county’s housing stock consists of detached single-family units.
-This proportion has stayed constant for 30 years, and even grew slightly over the past decade.
+Our current housing inventory reflects this history: about 64 percent of the county’s housing stock consists of detached single-family units.
+This proportion has stayed relatively constant for 30 years.
 While market trends are shifting, we do not expect this dynamic to change dramatically.
-And based on early evidence, the drive for single family homes and a desire to live outside of core cities may even accelerate in a post-COVID environment, which will place added pressure on our housing inventory.
+The desire for single family homes outside of core metropolitan areas accelerated during and post-COVID, which added pressure on our housing inventory.
+High interest rates have limited housing availability even more, as would-be sellers are reluctant to give up low-rate mortgages.

 Persons living in single-family homes tend to rely more on personal vehicles for making trips.
 And much of our housing is in lower-density areas where transit, walking and bicycling are less convenient or even impossible.
 Given the prevalence of lower-density development patterns, we expect that the personal vehicle will remain the predominant mode of transportation in the county.
 However, where denser communities exist or can be developed, promoting other travel options is and will be essential.